FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.2. getProposalInfo

 Obtain proposal information in a specific range in batches.
-If only a single ID is entered, the proposal information of a single ID is returned.。
+If only a single ID is entered, the proposal information of a single ID is returned。

 'proposalType 'and' status' can see the type and status of the proposal

 ProposalType is divided into the following categories:

-- setWeight: Generated when the governance committee initiates the updateGovernorProposal
+-setWeight: Generated when the governance committee initiates an updateGovernorProposal
-- setRate: The setRateProposal is generated
+-setRate: The setRateProposal is generated
-- setDeployAuthType: The setDeployAuthTypeProposal proposal generates
+-setDeployAuthType: The setDeployAuthTypeProposal proposal is generated
-- modifyDeployAuth: openDeployAuthProposal and closeDeployAuthProposal generate
+-modifyDeployAuth: openDeployAuthProposal and closeDeployAuthProposal are generated
-- resetAdmin: resetAdminProposal is generated
+-resetAdmin: The resetAdminProposal is generated
 - setConfig: setSysConfigProposal is generated
 - setNodeWeight: addObserverProposal, addSealerProposal, setSensusNodeWeightProposal Proposal Generation
-- removeNode: removeNodeProposal generation
+-removeNode: removeNodeProposal generation
-- unknown: When this type appears, there may be a bug
+-unknown: When this type appears, there may be a bug

 status is divided into the following categories:

-- notEnoughVotes: proposal normal, not enough votes collected yet
+-notEnoughVotes: The proposal is normal, not enough votes have been collected
-- finish: Proposal execution complete
+-finish: Proposal execution complete
-- Failed: Proposal failed
+-failed: Proposal failed
-- Revoke: Proposal withdrawn
+-revoke: proposal withdrawn
-- outdated: Proposal exceeds voting deadline
+-outdated: Proposal exceeds voting deadline
-- unknown: When this type appears, there may be a bug
+-unknown: When this type appears, there may be a bug

 ```shell
 [group0]: /apps> getProposalInfo 1